SPACE10Editor & Copywriter

 I acted as Editor for this report.

-Recently, we collaborated with architecture firm Spacon & X to redesign our headquarters in Copenhagen.
-By both repurposing old materials and completely overhauling our previous set-up, we’ve ended up with a space that we hope does a better job at cultivating community and encouraging material sustainability.
-But beneath our new panels of EchoJazz and flexible working stations lies an altogether different purpose—one that leverages design to prioritise better mental health amongst the SPACE10 team.
+SPACE10 collaborated with architecture firm Spacon & X to redesign their headquarters in Copenhagen.
+By both repurposing old materials and completely overhauling our previous set-up, they ended up with a space that does a better job at cultivating community and encouraging material sustainability.
+But beneath the new panels of EchoJazz and flexible working stations lies an altogether different purpose — one that leverages design to prioritise better mental health amongst the SPACE10 team.